Common myths about breast augmentation and implants

 Older generations of breast implants often require replacement every ten years.
 The latest generation breast implants are designed to last longer than ten years.
 If your implants are not causing any problems and you are happy with their appearance, there is no need to have them removed even after ten years.
 If you develop capsular contracture or implant rupture, then the implants will need to be removed and replaced with new ones.
 Some women may wish to have smaller or larger breasts in the future, and this is also a valid reason to seek revision surgery.

-It is important to bear in mind that the risk of implant-related complications increases after ten years, including implant rupture or capsular contracture.
+It is important to remember that the risk of implant-related complications increases after ten years, including implant rupture or capsular contracture.
 Without any breast implant-related problem, there is no medical reason to undergo breast implant removal or replacement.
 Your plastic surgeon can advise you about the need to have your implants removed if you are concerned.

 There is only one surgical technique for breast augmentation – MYTH